Let’s get started

 Like so much else we’ve done right, this was Mary’s idea

-While we sat on our patio last night, she said “I think that wherever we go this year, we should tell people we’re celebrating our 50th anniversary”.
+While we sat on our patio on the evening of “Day -1” (see below), she said “I think that wherever we go this year, we should tell people we’re celebrating our 50th anniversary”.
 And, like I usually do, I agreed.
 Then I decided that I’d like to write about how we celebrated, which brings me to this post.

 Here we go!